 What is Garment Merchandising or Retail Merchandising and Key Factors for It?

-Garments Merchandising or Retail Merchandising is one of the renowned profession in the current time.
-But there’s so many who still don’t know the correct meaning of merchandising.
-Garment merchandising or retail merchandising contains some key factors which have discussed in this article.
+Garments Merchandising or Retail Merchandising is one of the renowned professionals in the current time.
+But there are so many who still don’t know the correct meaning of merchandising.
+Garment merchandising or retail merchandising contains some key factors which have been discussed in this article.

 Definition of Merchandising: